15532th/avtdl/README.md

 #### Configuration file syntax

-Currently configuration is performed with configuration file that uses [YAML](https://yaml.org) format.
+Currently, configuration is performed with configuration file that uses [YAML](https://yaml.org) format.
 It only uses basic features, but anything PyYAML can parse should work.

 Just like JSON, YAML provides means to define a structure of nested sequences and `key: value` mappings, but is easier to read and requires less effort writing (especially if your text editor adds indentation automatically).
 It provides some complicated features, but basic syntax is simple enough to pick up just by reading examples.
 See section 2.1 of chapter 2 of [YAML specification](https://yaml.org/spec/1.2.0/#Preview) for introduction and basic examples.

 The basics of YAML syntax are sequences and mappings of key-value pairs.
 Each item in a sequence is preceded with `-`, mappings have format `key: value`.
 Both can be nested inside each other by using indentation levels.
 Each level of indentation uses exactly 2 space characters, tabs are not allowed.

 This is not always required, but is strongly recommended to enclose every value in a sequence or mapping with single or double quotes to avoid ambiguity.
 Syntax validation is part of config file parsing, and error message will be produced in case the file syntax is wrong.
 If message is unclear, try pasting configuration file text in any online YAML validator.

 #### Configuration file terminology